-Chapter 4 The Design Representation
+2. The Design Representation

-IN ORDER TO DEVISE EMBEDDED SYSTEMS the design process must be based upon a sound model of computation that captures important features of such systems.
-The notation we use to model real-time embedded systems is an extension to Petri nets, called PRES+ (Petri Net based Representation for Embedded Systems).
-This chapter presents the formal definition of PRES+.
+In order to devise embedded systems the design process must be based upon a sound model of computation that captures important features of such systems.
+The notation we use to model embedded systems is an extension to Petri nets, called PRES+ (Petri Net based Representation for Embedded Systems).
+This section presents the formal definition of PRES+.

-4.1 Basic Definitions
+2.1 Basic Definitions

-Definition 4.1.
-A PRES+ model is a five-tuple $N=(P, T, I, O, M_0)$ where
+Definition 2.1.
+A PRES+ model is a five-tuple $N = (P, T, I, O, M_0)$ where